Build an end-to-end data pipeline in Databricks

 To learn more about Databricks notebooks, see Introduction to Databricks notebooks.

-To learn more about Databricks Jobs, see What is Databricks Jobs?.
+To learn more about Databricks Jobs, see What are Databricks Jobs?.

 To learn more about Delta Lake, see What is Delta Lake?.

-To learn more about Delta Live Tables, see the What is Delta Live Tables?.
+To learn more about data processing pipelines with Delta Live Tables, see What is Delta Live Tables?.